frkn-dev/liberty-ios/Instructions/How to run the project.md

 ### Using AppStore
 The default method of Xcode installation involves downloading from the AppStore.
 Just like any other app.
-- Open AppStore and write `Xcode` into search field
+- Open AppStore and write `Xcode` into the search field
 - Find Xcode into search results and click on `Get` button
 <details>
   <summary> Screenshots </summary>